By typical standards for tourists, my quick jaunt from Saigon to go backpacking in Hanoi was a bust.

 But this wasn’t one of the places that cater to tourists.
-Three men sat inside – the only old men I saw in Hanoi – grim expressions only growing dimmer when I stuck my foreign neck inside.
+Three men sat inside — the only old men I saw in Hanoi — grim expressions only growing dimmer when I stuck my foreign face inside.
 In fact, they were blatantly hateful.
 It was obvious they were too weary to deal with my curiosity, let alone any type of interaction.

 I took the cue, but too bad.
-I remember travel friends telling me about snake-blood shots and even swallowing the beating heart cut out of a still-living snake.
+I remember travel friends telling me about snake-blood shots.
+I also remember watching Anthony Bourdain swallow the beating heart cut out of a still-living snake.
 Unfortunately (or fortunately for the snakes), this place hadn’t seen a fresh snake in a long time.
 The snakes in the jars had probably been brewing since the war with the French.
 I bowed out.

 It’s rarely a good idea to piss off men who deal with snake parts for a living.

 On Leaving Vietnam

 I’m back to Bangkok and possibly Khao San Road tomorrow.
 Like every other place I visit, I soften the goodbye by promising to come back.
 Halong Bay, trekking in Sapa, snake blood, being a happy eel, and driving a motorbike from north to south are all some pretty damned good reasons to return.